wikoeste/talos-te-sbjat/README.md

 # Author: wikoeste

 # Release Notes
+1.1
+updated api key error found on test and prod tepot hosts changed from jira.sco to jira.talos for 01/03/2023 queue change updated the boiler plates for ipedia changes

 1.0
 fixed ip data in jira comment to be the correct ip if there are multiple ips